mpv-player/mpv/DOCS/interface-changes.rst

 Introduction
 ============

-mpv provides access to its internal via the following means:
+mpv provides access to its internals via the following means:

 - options
 - commands